 Getting contractually tied into a working pattern you are unsure of

-Once a formal flexible working request is approved it replaces the employee’s existing working hours in their contract.
+Once a formal flexible working request is approved, you’ll need to change the employee’s working hours in their contract.
 It’s often best to make the change temporary at first so that, if it doesn’t fit your business, the change can be reversed.

 Get HR Support